A Moebius Syndrome Community Website

 -

-Eyelids that don’t completely close, even during sleep
+Eyelids that do not close completely, even during sleep

 -